buildinspace/peru/README.md

 - `rev`: optional, the specific revision/branch/tag to fetch
 - `reup`: optional, the branch/tag to get the latest rev from when running `peru reup`
+- `fetch-tags`: optional, whether to fetch the latest tag instead of the latest commit hash when running `peru reup`

 The `git` type also supports setting `submodules: false` to skip fetching git submodules.
 Otherwise they're included by default.